 In recent years many North American and European brands have caught on, offering more diversity in the field of down pants—and even shorts and skirts—than ever before.
 From American-made and PFC-free to partial length variations, the following 13 pairs are our top picks for the best down pants and insulated pants for keeping cozy this winter, both at home and in the elements.

 [Down not your thing?
 Check out our top picks for best fleece pants]

-Originally introduced to Japan in 2004, then discontinued, and now back again with lighter, more compressible fabric, the Mont Bell Light Down Pants are the most packable on the list and feature an elastic waist and that’s about it.
-Barebones and better for it.
+Originally introduced to Japan in 2004, then discontinued, and now back again with lighter, more compressible fabric, the Montbell Light Down Pants are the most packable on this list and feature an elastic waist and that’s about it, not to mention 85 grams of water-resistant, 800-fill down.
+They're barebones and better for it.

 Down Fill: 800

 The pants from Snow Peak’s flexible insulated range bring a soft-to-the-touch feel that’s made from a recycled polyester that doesn't scream tech pants.
 Though lacking any weather treatment, the fabric is stated to be both windproof and water-resistant, with wide baffles filled with more recycled polyester to lock in heat.
 The storm cuffs around the ankles aren’t a replacement for a proper set of gaiters, but they’ll certainly keep the chill from creeping in.

 Women’s: Unisex sizing